Arup Associates and SOM

 Broadgate was born through an incredible insight into the changing needs of business.
 Advances in IT meant that banks and financial houses no longer needed to be near to the Bank of England and the Stock Exchange.
 What they did need were large trading floors, high performance IT equipment, more power and thousands of miles of cabling.
 And they wanted all this in the finest buildings, surrounded by fantastic public spaces.
 So Broadgate was born and we clearly got it right – 460,000 sq ft of leasing were wrapped up before the ground beams were even in place.

 As well as an eclectic mix of architecture, Broadgate is also home to a number of beautiful open spaces, which host exciting year-round events, and an impressive art collection by acclaimed British and international artists.

-Broadgate City of London is jointly owned by British Land and GIC.
+Broadgate is jointly owned by British Land and GIC.

 The innovative Exchange House, designed by Skidmore, Owings & Merrill, completed in 1990.
 Like much of Broadgate, Exchange Square and the surrounding buildings are located above the busy tracks leading to Liverpool Street Station, leaving little room for traditional foundations.

 Undeterred, this building was ingeniously engineered to take advantage of air rights and was constructed using sophisticated bridge-building technology.

 Erected on arches to distribute weight on to the piers, steel arches also span two sides of the building.
 Seemingly decorative, these actually support the weight of much of the structure.